-Dear Parents/ Guardians,
+Dear Parent / Guardians,

-Your child’s reading book will be changed on a MONDAY however reading takes place throughout the week so your child needs to ensure their book bag is in school EVERY DAY.
+Your child’s reading book will be changed on a MONDAY, however, reading takes place throughout the week so your child needs to ensure their book bag is in school EVERY DAY.

 Reading to or listening to your child read regularly will have a significant impact on their learning across the curriculum.
 Any damaged / lost books will need to be replaced by parents / guardians at a cost of £5.